-“Shipping and Inventory: Ocean shipping and land transport in the US are taking much longer than usual.
-6 weeks from PO to receipt of product has become 3 months in some cases.
+“Shipping and Inventory: Ocean shipping and land transport in the U.S. are taking much longer than usual.
+Six weeks from P.O. to receipt of the product has become three months in some cases.
 The Suez Canal problem will exacerbate this for a few weeks.
-We are doing our best to cope with shipping issues by ordering far ahead but we warn that some disruption will be unavoidable.”
+We are doing our best to cope with shipping issues by ordering far ahead, but we warn that some disruption will be unavoidable.”

 NEXT plc | 2021 Earnings Call | AlphaSense Transcript